Edible Insects As Sustainable Food Alternatives

 Insects are cheap, nutritious and according to some supporters, they are “delicious.”
-There are over 2,100 edible insect species.
-They offer us a vast array of options for preparing food items featuring insects.
+There are over 2,100 edible insect species, which offers a vast array of options for preparing food items featuring insects.
 FAO states that edible insects contain very high-quality protein, amino acids, vitamins, calcium, zinc, and iron for humans.

-When you have a healthy source of protein, minerals, and other things are you looking for in your foods, a Michelin restaurant taste experience might arguably a secondary priority.
-Consider that 100 grams of beef contain 29 grams of protein, but also 21 grams of fat.
-On the other hand, 100 grams of grasshopper contain 20 grams of protein and only 6 grams of fat.
+When you have a healthy source of protein, minerals, and other things you're looking for in your foods, a Michelin restaurant taste experience might arguably be a secondary priority.
+Consider that 100 grams of beef contains 29 grams of protein, but also 21 grams of fat.
+On the other hand, 100 grams of grasshopper contains 20 grams of protein and only 6 grams of fat.

 History of Insect Consumption